EinoHR/Privasee/README.md

 # Privasee
-A WIP Odysee/LBRY client with privacy features.
+A WIP Odysee/LBRY client built with privacy in mind.

 ## Current state: Technically a working terminal-based LBRY client with no GUI.
 - Search for content